 Looking for More Diet and Nutrition Advice?

 Pick up a copy of my newest book, Man 2.0: Engineering The Alpha, which includes diet and fitness plans.
 (And of course, avocado is involved.)
-Or, if you want to work with me personally, click on the coaching section or join me in the Renegade Inner Circle, where I work with the best experts in fitness and nutrition to provide fitness plans and diet advice to help you reach your goals.
+Or, if you want to work with me personally, apply for my coaching program so I can help you reach your goals.